dearing/go-github-releaser/README.md

 # go-github-releaser

+> [!INFO]
+> only shells out to run `go build`, sums, zipping and github are all internal to the binary

 Simple cli tool to cross-compile a go program, optionally sum the files, compress and cut a release with the output.

 > [!WARNING]
 > CGO and complex builds not supported.

 - go version go1.23.5

 ---

 ```
 export GITHUB_TOKEN=blah
 ```